kingdavidek/FCC_Projects_Data_Analysis/README.md

 # FCC_Projects_Data_Analysis
-Solutions to projectsmade  by freecodecamp
+Solutions to projects made  by freecodecamp